piyaarora/Productive-web-app/README.md

 # Productive
-A small application, having some amazing features to increase productivity.
+A small web app, having some amazing utilities to increase productivity.

 ### Packages/Libraries Used
 * Tailwind CSS